Hall 6 of the FCCS EPM Cloud Study Tour

 Protected across all DI load cycles

 When the consolidation engine reads an entity's data, it aggregates both data sources together.
 The P&L and Balance Sheet visible in reports is FCCS_Managed Data + FCCS_Journal Input combined.
-Neither source is "more correct" — they serve different purposes and coexist in the same dimensional space, partitioned by the Data Source dimension member.
+FCCS_Journal Input holds Consolidation Journal data only.
+Enterprise Journal data, after reloading from the ERP GL, appears in FCCS_Managed Data alongside regular trial balance figures — it is not separately identifiable by data source after the DI reload.

 🔄 What Happens to Entity Status After a Journal Posts